ajakhanwal/cse15l-lab-reports/lab-report-4-week-8.md

   4) Answering Questions about possible code change
   - Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
-If not, describe why it would be a more involved change : Yes, I believe adding a if check statement after line 24 would solve the bug.
-By checking at if curr is equal to a backstick we can just escape move our currentIndex to the next character by incrementing it by one and then adding a cotinue statment.
+If not, describe why it would be a more involved change : *Yes, I believe adding a if check statement after line 24 would solve the bug.
+By checking at if curr is equal to a backstick we can just escape move our currentIndex to the next character by incrementing it by one and then adding a cotinue statment.*

   - Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
-If not, describe why it would be a more involved change : Yes, I believe if we add another equals statement on Line 36 we could fix the bug.
+If not, describe why it would be a more involved change : *Yes, I believe if we add another equals statement on Line 36 we could fix the bug.
 We can check if the character after the curr is not another closed bracket.
-We add a `&&` in the if statement such that if the next character is a closed bracket it will continue until the last closed bracket is found.
+We add a `&&` in the if statement such that if the next character is a closed bracket it will continue until the last closed bracket is found.*

   - Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
-If not, describe why it would be a more involved change :
+If not, describe why it would be a more involved change : *No, I believe the code would require more involved changes greater than 10 lines to fix the bug.
+The issue at hand is that we do not trim the spaces in the links and another issue is that if a link does not have a closing paranthesis, the code still considers it as a link.
+I believe this a more complex issue and would require some more logic to fix.*